 This video proves to be rather effective and gets Alice the popularity she has always craved.
 But things go haywire when a girl who looks exactly like her appears from nowhere and steals her thunder.
 Alice is rather shocked to see this and wants to pursue the matter to the very end.
 However, this leads her to a stupefying discovery that is about to change her perception of the internet forever.
 ‘Cam’ shows us the dangers we constantly need to avoid in the online world, and how everything we do or say always leaves an imprint on the internet.

 7. Bird Box (2018)

-One of the most popular Netflix original films of 2018, ‘Bird Box‘ stars Sandra Bullock in the leading role as a woman who is facing an apocalyptic threat while trying to protect the lives of her children.
+One of the most popular Netflix original films of 2018, ‘Bird Box‘ stars Sandra Bullock in the lead role as a woman who is facing an apocalyptic threat while trying to protect the lives of her children.

 6. The Perfection (2018)

-3. Velvet Buzzsaw (2019)
+5. Velvet Buzzsaw (2019)

 2. Black Mirror: Bandersnatch (2018)

-Talking of twist endings, this film doesn’t have just one, but 5 main ones and close to 10-12 ones that you can reach if you are willing to spend the required amount of time.
-We all know ‘Black Mirror’ to be a favourite owing to its cerebral subject matter and innovative presentation techniques.
-However, with ‘Bandersnatch’, both Netflix and Black Mirror push the envelope to introduce interactive TV to a curious audience, and it scored on those very aspects.
+Talking of plot twists, this film doesn’t have just one.
+There are 5 main ones and close to 10-12 that you can reach if you are willing to spend the required amount of time.
+We all know ‘Black Mirror’ to be a favorite owing to its cerebral subject matter and innovative presentation techniques.
+However, with ‘Bandersnatch’, both Netflix and the ‘Black Mirror’ team push the envelope to introduce a highly interactive TV to a curious audience.

 Read More: Best 90s Movies on Netflix